History of the Argentina national basketball team: 2015-present

 In January 2015, Sergio Hernández was appointed coach of Argentina.
 With Hernández on the bench, the squad qualified to play the 2016 Summer Olympics held in Rio de Janeiro after winning the silver medal in the 2015 FIBA Americas Championship.
 With Scola (named MVP of the tournament) and Nocioni as the remaining key players from the Golden Generation and the addition of young players such as Facundo Campazzo, Nicolás Laprovittola, Nicolás Richotti, Patricio Garino, Nicolás Brussino, Gabriel Deck, Marcos Delía and Tayavek Gallizi, the team reached the final, losing to Venezuela by 76–71.

 Manu Ginóbili and Carlos Delfino returned to the team for the Olympics after their injuries.
 Argentina finished 4th at Group B with three wins (against Nigeria, Croatia and Brazil and two losses (to Lithuania and Spain).
 In quarter finals, Argentina was defeated by United States (105–78), being therefore eliminated from the competition.
 After that match, Ginóbili y and Nocioni announced their retirement from the national team.

 After the game, USA's coach, Mike Krzyzewski, praised the Argentine players defining them as "not only a team but a culture, because of the magnificence they have been showing to the world during the last two decades".

-In 2019, led by Luis Scola and Facundo Campazzo at the pitch, and with Sergio Hernández as coach, the Argentine team won the gold medal in the Panamerican Games, beating Puerto Rico in the final match.
-It was the second gold medal at Panamerican Games for Argentina.
+In 2019, led by Luis Scola and Facundo Campazzo at the pitch, and with Sergio Hernández as coach, the Argentine team won the gold medal in the Pan American Games, beating Puerto Rico in the final match.
+It was the second gold medal at the Pan American Games for Argentina.
 The last one had been in 1995.

 In 2022, with Gabriel Deck and Facundo Campazzo standing out at the pitch (they were named in the All-Tournament Team), and with Pablo Prigioni as coach, the Argentine team won the gold medal in the 2022 FIBA Americup, beating the hosts Brazil in the final match.
 It was the third gold medal in the FIBA Americup for Argentina.
 The last one had been in 2011, in Mar Del Plata.

-In 2023, the Argentine team won the gold medal in the Panamerican Games, beating Venezuela in the final match.
-It was the third gold medal at Panamerican Games for Argentina, being the second consecutive.
+In 2023, the Argentine team won the gold medal in the Pan American Games, beating Venezuela in the final match.
+It was the second consecutive and third overall Pan American Games gold for Argentina.